 - Are the limits of the policy sufficient?

 Typically, anyone who receives your COI will become a certificate holder.
 Certificate holders may be notified if the insurance policy is canceled.
 While notification is not required, many insurance companies will notify certificate holders as a courtesy.

 Does a COI cost money?

 No. If you have an active insurance policy, your insurer or insurance agent/broker should provide you with a COI at no additional charge.

 Is a policy schedule the same as a certificate of insurance?

 No. A policy schedule or schedule of insurance is a part of your insurance contract that defines who is covered, what property is covered, deductibles, exclusions, coverage limits, payment details, and other key information.
 It’s for the policyholder’s own information.
 A certificate of insurance is a separate document that provides proof of insurance for all your active insurance policies.
 COIs are intended to be provided to your clients or business partners who may wish to verify your insurance status.

 How do you verify a certificate of insurance?

-A certificate of insurance provides a condensed summary of active insurance policies and their terms.
+A certificate of insurance provides a condensed summary of active policies and their insurance terms.
 Many clients and landlords will require you to provide this document as proof of insurance before they will sign a contract with you.
-If you hire contractors, vendors, or other third-party companies, it is wise to analyze their certificate of insurance to ensure that they have enough coverage.
+If you hire a construction company, vendors, or other third-party companies, it is wise to analyze their certificate of insurance to ensure that they have enough coverage.
 This will prevent your company from being held liable for any mistakes made by your contractors or vendors.